blueripple/Guide/Readme.md

 ### Repo Guide
 - [Guide](https://github.com/blueripple/Guide):
-This Repo, just a readme with summaries of the other repos
+This Repo, just a readme with introduction and summaries of the other repos
 - [blueripple.gihub.io](https://github.com/blueripple/blueripple.github.io):
 repo purely for hosting html.
-Various more technical reports and details will be hosted here.
+Various more technical reports and method summaries will be hosted here.
 - [BlueRipple](https://github.com/blueripple/BlueRipple):
 Currently the main repository for data-driven report building.
 Will likely be split into separate repos for different sorts of analysis.
 - [FEC](https://github.com/blueripple/FEC):
 A set of (Haskell) tools for querying the OpenFEC api for Federal Election Commission data.
 This has been used mainly to query spending data